miklosme/papers/src/app/home.md

+# Daily Digest (April 25, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a fresh batch of cutting-edge research that's about to supercharge your multi-agent systems.
+Let's dive right in!

+First up, we're tackling the age-old question: can AI agents learn to read each other's minds?
+Well, not quite, but researchers have developed [PACE (Peer-Aware Cost Estimation)](https://papers.miklos.dev/2504.17128), a framework that allows agents to infer each other's objectives in real-time.
+This breakthrough could revolutionize human-robot interactions and multi-agent control scenarios.
+Imagine AI assistants that can anticipate your needs before you even voice them!

+But wait, there's more!
+For those of you working in healthcare, we've got a HIPAA-compliant solution that'll make your legal team breathe easier.
+This [framework for building HIPAA-compliant agentic AI systems](https://papers.miklos.dev/2504.17669) combines attribute-based access control, a hybrid sanitization pipeline, and immutable audit trails.
+It's like a digital bouncer for your sensitive patient data, ensuring your AI stays on its best behavior.

+Now, let's take to the skies (and the ground) with some groundbreaking work on [task allocation for air-ground multi-agent systems](https://papers.miklos.dev/2504.17409).
+Whether you're dealing with too many tasks or too many agents, these algorithms have got you covered.
+It's like air traffic control for your drone and robot army, maximizing efficiency and minimizing travel time.

+Last but not least, we're bringing personalization to the distributed learning party.
+This [communication-efficient personalized learning algorithm](https://papers.miklos.dev/2504.17520) is based on the distributed strong lottery ticket hypothesis.
+It's like finding the perfect workout routine for each of your AI agents, tailored to their unique data and capabilities, all while keeping the communication costs low.

+That's all for today's AI digest.
+Keep pushing those boundaries, and we'll see you next time with more mind-blowing research!

 # Daily Digest (April 23, 2025)

 Hold onto your neural networks, AI enthusiasts!
 We've got a trio of mind-bending papers that are pushing the boundaries of intelligent systems.
 Let's dive right in!